 This left us with 2,250 possible meal combinations, were we to order 1 item from each category during each visit.

-The 2 control meals are our old standbys, the Big Mac meal and the McChicken meal.
+The 2 control meals were our old standbys, the Big Mac meal and the McChicken meal.

 Data mining never tasted so good.

-If we visit McDonalds once a week, trying a different variation each visit, this still means that the experiment would take us 4 years and just over 3 months to complete.
+If we visit McDonalds once a week, trying a different variation each visit, this still means that the experiment would take us four years and just over three months to complete.

 That’s some big data, even for greedy folks such as ourselves.

 And all this data could potentially be skewed by several other variables:

 - How hungry are we on a particular day?

 - What else have we had to eat recently?

 - How have our personal tastes changed over the 4 ¼ years of the experiment?